BagpipesOrg/docusaurus/docs/nodes/chainQuery.md

  <img src={require('@site/static/img/chainQuery6.png').default}/>

 Then hey presto!
 If you connect a node to the right of the  Chain Query node you will be able to use the output fields as Pills.

-Then we send the request.
-Once it is sent the Webhook should receive the event, and you should get a notification that the webhook event is received.